-Allocation: Retail vs Institutional Demand
+Allocation: Retail and Institutional Demand

 Quick Answer